-- As a whole class, read through the book Sorry Day by Coral Vass and Dub Leffler. - Watch video: Sorry Day by Coral Vass and Dub Leffler. - Facilitate whole class discussion of the book, including: - significance of the cultural backgrounds of the author and illustrator - analysis of the tandem storyline and characters of the book - analysis of the language and aesthetic features of the book - evaluation of the historical, social and cultural value of the book.
+- As a whole class, read through the book Sorry Day by Coral Vass and Dub Leffler or watch video: Sorry Day by Coral Vass and Dub Leffler. - Facilitate whole class discussion of the book, including: - Significance of the cultural backgrounds of the author and illustrator. - Analysis of the tandem storyline and characters of the book. - Analysis of the language and aesthetic features of the book. - Evaluation of the historical, social and cultural value of the book.

 - In pairs, students create a mind map and multi-modal presentation on the historical, social and cultural value of the book.
-Mind maps should include: - quotes and images from the book - · quotes from the author and/or illustrator - quotes and/or images from the National Apology - statistics and information about the Stolen Generations - a clear expression of the student's opinion of the historical, social and cultural value of the book. - Recommended platforms include: - PowerPoint, SlideShow, Keynote, Prezi, video, whiteboard presentation.
+Mind maps should include: - Quotes and images from the book. - Quotes from the author and/or illustrator. - Quotes and/or images from the National Apology. - Statistics and information about the Stolen Generations. - A clear expression of the student's opinion of the historical, social and cultural value of the book. - Recommended platforms include: - PowerPoint, SlideShow, Keynote, Prezi, video, whiteboard presentation.